alexirpan/alexirpan.github.io/_posts/2024-08-06-switching-to-ai-safety.markdown

 describe.
 People run into this all the time.
 2. It's easy to have a system that generalizes poorly because you weren't aware of some edge case of its behavior, due to insufficient eval coverage, poor model probing, not asking the right questions, or more.
 This can either be because the system doesn't know how to handle a weird input, or because your data is not sufficient to define the intended solution.
-3. The way people solve this right now is to just...pay close attention to what the model's doing, using humans in the loop to inspect eval metrics, try small examples, reason about how trustworthy the eval metrics are, etc.
+3. The way people solve this right now is to just...pay close attention to what the model's doing, use humans in the loop to inspect eval metrics, try small examples, reason about how trustworthy the eval metrics are, etc.
 4. I'm not sold our current tooling scales to better systems, especially superhuman systems that are hard to judge, or high volume systems spewing millions of reviewable items per second.